Moving well ~ Starting & Stopping Training Book

 Over the fifty plus years, I have been teaching and training kids, I have found many simple ways to get good move from preschoolers.
 I want to share these ideas with you to kids can love to move…and for their entire lifetimes enjoy physical activity and share their joy with their own future families!

-This Manual will give your children experiences while standing in place.
+This Manual will give your children experiences while beginning to control accelerating and deceleration: starting and stopping motion!
 The importance of good foot work in gaining balance, shifting weight and controlling their body comes from good foot use!
 The ability to be moving well: we all desire that!

 As I realize that you are so busy growing your child, and as you watch them in their early steps and curious explorations, I would like to offer some ideas to you to make these children’s first moves be a solid foundation for both physical skills development as well as building a great brain to run the whole kid!